muhammadumair512/fin-calc/readme.md

 8. winning conditions can be changed in code via following below instructions:-
    a. open script.js file using any text / code editor ( like notepad, VS code etc)
    b. search for (press ctrl + f on windows / command + f on mac ) ' winning criteria '
     c. a piece of code (as shown in attached .png) will be shown you can ammend it to change winning criteria
+9. user can finish simulation if he has achieved results at any stage by pressing reset button
+10. all simulations results are shown in table at bottom
-9. thank you.
+11. thank you.